edge-cloud/www.edge-cloud.net/_posts/2013-11-18-ipv6-address-management-hosts.md

 While this approach is straightforward on a router for IPv4 by solely specifying an IPv4 address, it requires a bit more in IPv6.
 Here we need to ensure that the router will not send out Router Announcements (RA), including those responding to a router solicitation.
 Otherwise devices in a network will learn about the used prefix and automatically generate an IPv6 address.
 That's what SLAAC does and it is described in the next section.

-Here is an example for configuring an interface for static IPv6 addressing mode on an <a href="https://www.arista.com/en/" target="_blank">Arista Networks</a> device.
+Here is an example for configuring an interface for static IPv6 addressing mode on an [Arista Networks](https://www.arista.com/en/) device.

 <pre>interface Vlan5
    description IPv6-Only (Manual)